PETER COLLEY Playwright-Screenwriter

 "WHEN THE REAPER CALLS" - (A Mysterious Comedy) Premiered at The Gryphon Theatre, Ontario, (A 700 seat Equity theatre).
 Subsequent professional productions at the Lakeshore Summer Theatre, The Upper Canada Playhouse (1998), and the Abqaiq Theatre in Saudi Arabia (1998).
 Sell-out production in 1999 at the Blyth Festival Theatre, Ontario, and remounted there in 2000.
 Other productions in 2000 include The Western Canada Theatre Company and The Gateway Theatre, Vancouver and in 2006 at the Sudbury Theatre Centre.
 Produced in 2004 at the English Theatre of Hamburg, Germany.
 Published in 2006 by Samuel French Ltd, London England.
 There have been two productions in New Zealand in 2009 (The Dolphin, Aukland, and the Whangerie) as well as the Dundee Playhouse in Scotland, 2011 at the Showboat Theatre, plus many others in the UK, US, Canada and Italy.

 "YOU'LL GET USED TO IT! - THE WAR SHOW" - (Musical) Professional productions include The Grand Theatre in London (Ontario, Canada), The Performing Theatre Company in Toronto and other regional theatres.
 Canadian tour ending in a sold-out run at the Muskoka Festival Theatre.
 Record-breaking productions at The Gryphon Theatre and The Lighthouse Theatre.
 Sold-out production at the Drayton Festival Theatre and Mississauga Music Theatre (both productions added performances due to ticket demand), productions at The Sunshine Festival in Orillia and The Stirling Festival and the Western Canada Theatre Company and The Port Summer Theatre, The Huron Country Playhouse and the King’s Wharf Theatre, The Hanover Civic.
-2005 at the Langham Court Theatre, Victoria BC and 2007 at the Kanata Theatre, Ottawa and the Newmarket Stage Company, 2010 at The Rose Theatre (Brampton).
+2005 at the Langham Court Theatre, Victoria BC and 2007 at the Kanata Theatre, Ottawa and the Newmarket Stage Company, 2010 at The Rose Theatre (Brampton) and revived for the third time at Drayton - The St Jacob's Playhouse and the Huron Country Playhouse.
 Published jointly by Simon & Pierre/The Dundurn Press and the Playwrights Guild of Canada.

 "STOLEN LIVES" - (based on the true story of Albert Walker).
 Premiered at the Blyth Festival Theatre summer 2000.
 The National Post called it: “a spellbinding experience”, “a thrilling piece of contemporary drama”, “an absorbing and frightening glimpse into the mind of Albert Walker”, and “a mature and thoughtful work”.
 The London Free Press called it "chilling", and “gripping”.